syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-WPF.md

 {% endhighlight %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Getting%20Started/WPF/Creating-a-PDF-document-with-image).

 ## Creating a PDF document with table

 The following code example shows how to create a PDF document with a simple table.